checkr/deploy-test/README.md

 # deploy-test
-saso was here 4 jeremy was here 5 one more AGAIN and again today
+saso was here 4 jeremy was here 5 one more AGAIN and again today ahhaah